Call Today! Free Immediate Response (818) 781-1570

-Child abduction laws are covered under California Penal Code Sections 277-280, which basically describes child abduction as the taking, enticing, keeping, or concealing a child with specific intent to keep them away from their legal custodian.
-It's commonly known as parental kidnapping.
+Child abduction laws, as outlined in California Penal Code Sections 277-280, are not to be taken lightly.
+They define child abduction as the taking, enticing, keeping, or concealing of a child with the specific intent to keep them away from their legal custodian, commonly referred to as parental kidnapping.
+This is a serious matter with significant legal implications.

 Any criminal allegation involving children will be taken seriously by police and Los Angeles County prosecutors.
 If you are convicted of child abduction, you will most likely face jail time, loss of your custody or visitation rights, and be placed on a protective order that could prohibit any type of contact with your child.

-Whatever the reasoning by one parent, after a child is abducted by a parent without legal custody, the Los Angeles County District Attorney's Office of Child Abduction Unit will get involved in the case.
-Typically, child abduction cases will involve the family court, juvenile court, and criminal court as it could be a felony offense under California law.
+Regardless of the reasoning behind a parent's actions, if a child is abducted without legal custody, the Los Angeles County District Attorney's Office of Child Abduction Unit will intervene.
+This demonstrates the strong legal system in place to address such cases, which typically involve the family court, juvenile court, and criminal court, as it could be a felony offense under California law.
+This system is designed to protect the rights of both parents and the well-being of the child.

 Now that we have described a general overview of child abduction, let's examine more closely the legal definitions below.